rufevean/giiaw/README.md

 Here we have defined 3 tokens ILLEGAL , EOF and RETURN  , we will define more tokens as we go through the book .

-Lets start going through funcitons now
+Let's start going through functions now

 - New() : This function initializes the lexer and returns a pointer to the lexer .
 This is the starting point of where this all compiler magic starts. you first dump your code and then just experiment with the lexer and see what tokens it generates .